javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

-The objective here is to **engage and enable our users to get started** working with our API securely and effectively.
+The objective here is to **engage and enable our users to get started** and work with our API securely and effectively.

 On the other hand, **Reference documentation** provides comprehensive information about the intricacies of our API: